cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 %TODO:
+% - rewrite dry approximations to have "p" instead and then have the dry approx for python
 % - Rewrite "pressure at sea level" and redefine \chi to also include gravity change and such
 %   - I need to find f_w such that avg f_w = 0.4%.
 But considering that f_w(h)=0 for h>20km
 % - Take care that I moved some sections